fotisgkr/SwbioAssessmentFG/README.md

 This code requires the following modules:

-pandas
+pandas,
-numpy
+numpy,
-scipy.stats
+scipy.stats,
-pingouin
+pingouin,

 TO RUN:

-Simply run the code, and the program will fetch the datset from this directory
+After downloading the required modules, simply run the code, and the program will fetch the datset from this directory and run